Driving In The Mountains For The First Time? 11 Tips To Stay Safe In The Slopes

 Braking a car in the mountains

-Your brakes will wear out if you drive down hills and around abrupt corners, especially in the highlands.
+Your brakes will wear out if you drive down hills and around abrupt corners, especially in the mountains.

 The best way to brake when going downhill is to tap your brakes lightly as you descend- use this method before your vehicle gets up to speed.
 Never allow your vehicle to go over the speed limit in these cases, or you could lose control.